Kaduna River: Flooding

 Due to recurring floods in Kaduna, the federal government established a flood control project.
 In 2022, flooding from the Kaduna river caused significant property damage to the surrounding area.
 In November 2022, two teenagers identified as Zakaria Aliyu Yahaya and Yusuf Abdullahi, aged 17 and 16 of the Government Secondary School in Zaria, reportedly drowned while swimming in the Kogin Mutuwa in Kaduna.

 Climate

-Yearly temperature in Kaduna is 25.2 °C | 77.4 °F. Around 998 mm | 39.3 inch of precipitation falls every year.
+Yearly temperature in Kaduna is 25.2 °C or 77.4 °F. Around 998 mm or 39.3 in of precipitation falls every year.
 Over the course of the year, the temperature typically varies from 55 °F to 95 °F and is rarely below 50 °F or above 102 °F. Because of its nearness to the equator.

 The wet season is warm, oppressive, and overcast and the dry season is hot and partly cloudy.
 It is very difficult to portray summers in Kaduna definitively.
 The time of January, February, Walk, May, June, July, August, September, October, November, December is generally viewed as the best season for Holiday visitation or visits.